-When it comes to gender inequality, many people don’t even accept that there is anything called Gender Gap.
-They consider all gender biases and inequalities as social and cultural traditions and feel it is ideal to adhere to these traditions.
+When it comes to gender inequality, a lot of people don’t even accept the existence of a huge ‘gender gap’ in the society.
+They perceive all gender discrimination and inequalities as social and cultural norms and feel it is ideal to adhere to these traditions.
 They also fail to acknowledge that there is systematic gender discrimination almost everywhere in the world.
 Women don’t have equal access and opportunities of education, employment, healthcare or political participation.

 Mind The Gap